 Sam says it’s beautiful country around Nesbit River – the right eco-tourism venture could attract visitors from all over the world.
 And the crocodiles in the area brought one famous visitor years ago – the late Steve Irwin.

-LISTEN Click on the red arrow to hear Sam and his nana, Dorothy Short, who has just made her first visit to her traditional country since she was a child.
+Sam and his nana, Dorothy Short, talk about their traditional country, where Dorothy has just been for the first time since she was a child.

 Pictures by Lyndal Scobell Cape York NRM and Suzie Cray ABC Open